 While this scenario falls short of traditional imagery, it seems more likely than the alternative, given the presence of the Egyptians in the region.
 An Israelite assault on Greater Hazor in the 13th century BC would have occurred during the reign of Ramesses II (1279–1213 BC).
 Egypt maintained interests in the produce of the fertile Jezreel Valley just south of Hazor.
 The muster of a significant Canaanite military coalition (as described in Joshua 11 and 12) in this period seems improbable; such an action would surely signal rebellion and likely would have triggered a military response, despite the fact that Ramesses’s foreign policy may have stagnated in his later years.

-Had there been such a development in the northern province one might expect to have found records of it.
-And yet none have been found.
+Had there been such a development in the northern province one might expect to have found records of it, And yet none have been found.
 Merenptah’s presumed expedition into Canaan several years before ca. 1209 BC dealt only with restive vassals in the south and at Yenoam, suggesting all was well in the Jezreel and Jordan Valleys.

 c.
 The period of judges cannot fit in the available time.
 A third major argument against a 12th century BC Israelite conquest is the necessary compression of the period of the judges.
 If the conquest was essentially complete by ca. 1130 BC (as proposed here) and Saul was anointed king (arguably) ca. 1032 BC, the period of the judges must have lasted no more than a century.